-But worry no more, there are several “home remedies” you can apply to your bedtime routine to ensure you get the most out of your resting hours.
+But worry no more, here are some “home remedies” you can apply to your bedtime routine to ensure you get the most out of your resting hours:

 • Finding the right posture.
 Finding exactly what works for you may take some time but in the end it’s all worth it.
 Try placing a pillow between your legs, that should make sleeping on your side easier.
 You can also give it a go with different-sized pillows as they may help elevate your upper body (helping you breathe easier) or your knees (relieving back pain).
 If you feel you have a lot of pain or sore muscles, you may need to invest in a mattress pad for further support and pressure.